This chapter introduces database change management solution in the following sections:

 Click OK when you have finished.
 The Data Comparison Specification page appears.

 Open the Actions menu, then select Add Object Pair or Add Multiple Objects.
 If you select Object Pair, continue with the following sub-steps.
-If you select Multiple Objects, go to step 4.
+If you select Multiple Objects, go to the next step.

 Specify the reference and candidate objects.
 The reference database can be the same as the candidate database.
 In this case, the objects are from the same database.